aj-foster/open-api-generator/guides/configuration.md

   This can be useful for private data the library wishes to add to all outputted data.
   Defaults to an empty list of fields.
   See `OpenAPI.Renderer.Schema` for more information.

+* `output.field_casing`: Either `:camel`, `:snake`, or `nil` (default) to output schema field names as `camelCase`, `snake_case`, or leave the fields name as-is from the API description.
+  Changing the field casing is likely to be a breaking change for clients, unless the API description consistently uses the same casing.
+  Setting this field may be necessary if field names require normalization (ex. if a field begins with a number).

 * `output.location`: Base filesystem location for all rendered files.
   This is often a directory like `lib` to follow Elixir conventions.